murthy-vmware/acme-fitness-store/10-hol-4-configure-single-signon/README.md

 In this Unit, you will configure Single Sign-On for Spring Cloud Gateway using Azure Active Directory or an existing Identity Provider.

-### Register Application with Azure AD
+## 1. Register Application with Azure AD

-The following section steps through creating a Single Sign On Provider using Azure AD.
-To use an existing provider, skip ahead to [Using an Existing Identity Provider](#using-an-existing-sso-identity-provider)

 Choose a unique display name for your Application Registration.